Park City Area: 1 Destination, 3 Resorts

 After working up an appetite, grab a bite at one of the resort's many dining options that run the gamut from sit-down table service to fresh, locally sourced meals to places to score a quick bowl of bison chili or a slice of pizza between runs.

 Visitors will find Park City skiing paradise at Deer Valley, a skiers-only resort, which is only a 15-minute walk or three-minute drive from Park City's Main Street.
+[The Park City free bus takes riders to and from Deer Valley, as well.]
 Each year, an average of 300 inches of powder fall on Deer Valley's six mountains — Little Baldy Peak, Bald Eagle, Bald, Flagstaff, Empire, and Lady Morgan.
-Skiers of every level will love these legendary slopes and five of the six mountains even feature runs suitable for children and beginners.
+Skiers of every level will love these legendary slopes with groomed corduroy runs.
+Five of the six mountains feature runs suitable for children and beginners, while those off Daly Chutes will challenge the most seasoned skiers.

 Tear through 2,026 acres on the resort's 101 different runs.
 The 21 lifts can carry 50,470 skiers per hour up the mountains to explore 3,000 vertical feet of terrain.
 Skiers itching for speed will love participating in NASTAR ski racing, which is the world's largest recreational ski race program.
 Daily races occur on the Dual GS venue most days.